dominic2412/VampireSurvivor/README.md

 # Vampire Survivor

 This repository contains a basic project setup for a simple Vampire Survivor style game written in Python using Pygame.
-It is a very small MVP where enemies spawn over time and the player automatically fires small bullets.
+It is a very small MVP where enemies spawn over time and the player automatically fires small bullets that can now travel in any direction.

 ## Directory structure